 First, it is necessary to decide for which products the EPD will be performed.
 Products with similar function, effects, composition and manufacturing process may be grouped together and presented as a single average product.
 If the products are very different from each other, it may also be possible that they need to be presented on different EPDs.

 Another important issue is the choice of program operator.
 The EPD publication is the last stage of the process at the program operator.
 However, the program operator must be selected in advance, because they also have different requirements regarding the format of the EPD documents (and some additional indicators) and this must be taken into account when performing the analysis.
-LCA Support has the ability to prepare an EPD for the operator of any program.
-If necessary, we will give a recommendation on which program operator to use.

 The EPD Program Operator is the authority responsible for the accuracy of the EPD publication process.
 In addition to the EN 15804 standard, the various operators have specific instructions and rules on how to compile an EPD for publication on their platform.
 The rules are, for example, what specific information must be reflected on the EPD or on what basis the products may be classified on the EPD.
 Each operator also has a list of qualified persons who can provide the third party verification service.
 Verification is a mandatory part of publishing an EPD.